Budkudyba/Orbit-Orrery/README.md

 # Orbit-Orrery
-This is an old project in which I experimented with DirectX10 to produce a simulation of the solar system.
+This is an old project experimenting with DirectX10 to produce a simulation of the solar system.
 Not unlike a digital orrery.

 The code takes as input a planets: Rotation, Acceleration, Mass, Radius, Inclination, Logitude of ascending node, eccentricity, periapsis, simiMajor Axis, meanAnomaly, meanMotion, and meanLongitude to compute a planet's orbit.